-\begin{proof}[Proof of Theorem~\ref{thm:pointwise}\ref{thm:pointwise:1}] We start with the necessary conditions for pointwise admissibility of a $p$-value.
-To this end, let $(\Pval_t)$ be a $\Qtt$-admissible $p$-value, which must necessarily be nonincreasing by Remark~\ref{rem:running-extremum}.
+\begin{proof}[Proof of Theorem~\ref{thm:pointwise}\ref{thm:pointwise:1}] We start with the necessary conditions for pointwise admissibility of a p-process.
+To this end, let $(\Pval_t)$ be a $\Qtt$-admissible p-process, which must necessarily be nonincreasing by Remark~\ref{rem:running-extremum}.
 First define

 and let $F$ be the distribution function of $\bar\Pval$.
 Since $(\Pval_t)$ is valid, $\bar \Pval$ is stochastically larger than uniform and so $F(x) \leq x$ for all $x \in [0,1]$.
 For later use, let us observe that $F$ is right-continuous, hence